 Today’s Wonder of the Day was inspired by Sarah from IN.
 Sarah Wonders, “Are unicorns real?”
 Thanks for WONDERing with us, Sarah!

-As you skip through fields of flowers on the way to your grandmother’s house on the edge of the forest, you pause to take in the sounds of nature all around you.
+Picture it: You’re skipping through fields of flowers on a clear day.
+You’re on your way to your grandmother’s house.
+You stop to listen to the sounds of nature all around you.
 The birds are singing and the bees are buzzing.
-In the distance, you hear a curious sound.
-As you approach an area of dense trees, you catch a glimpse of something white and shiny.
+In the distance, you hear an odd sound.
+As you move toward it, you see something white and shiny.
 What could it be?
-When you reach a clearing, you see a beautiful, horse-like creature with a single horn jutting from its forehead.
+You reach a clearing, and you see a beautiful, horse-like creature.
+There’s a single horn jutting from its forehead.

-You gasp and, when it hears you, it turns to flee.
-Before it leaps into the air and away into the forest, its mane and tail shimmer and throw rainbow-colored glitter into the air.
+You gasp.
+When the animal hears you, it turns to flee.
+It leaps into the air and away into the forest.
+As it leaves, its mane and tail shimmer and throw rainbow-colored glitter into the air.
 What is this magical creature you’ve just seen?
 It’s a unicorn, of course!

-If this sounds like the beginning of a fairy tale, you're absolutely right!
-Horse-like creatures with a single horn and magical powers don’t really exist in our world today.
-However, thanks to many myths and legends, unicorns are alive in the imaginations of children all over the world.
+Does this sound like the set up of a fairy tale?
+It is!
+Unicorns don’t really exist in our world today.
+However, thanks to many myths and legends, they are alive in the imaginations of children all over the world.

 So how exactly did such myths and legends get started?
 Were they based on a unicorn-like creature that lived thousands of years ago?
-Or are they simply imaginative stories passed down by countless generations?
+Or are they simply stories passed down by generations?

-It’s doubtful that Ctesias ever saw one of these creatures.
-Instead, historians believe his writings merely relay the stories that were told to him by others.
-He’s not the only one to have reported seeing a unicorn throughout history, though.
-Other famous sightings include those by Marco Polo, Genghis Khan, and Pliny the Elder.
+It’s doubtful that the author ever saw one of these creatures.
+Instead, historians believe his writings tell the stories that were told to him.
+He’s not the only one to have written about unicorns, though.
+Others did claim to have seen the creature.
+Famous sightings include those by Marco Polo, Genghis Khan, and Pliny the Elder.

-A recent discovery in an Italian wildlife preserve has scientists also considering a new possibility.
-Scientists recently discovered an Italian deer with a single horn protruding from its forehead.
-They believe this unique deer is the result of a rare genetic mutation.
-Given this new finding, though, some scientists have now started to wonder whether unicorn myths could be the result of a similar rare genetic mutation in a horse-like creature thousands of years ago!
+A recent finding may offer another explanation.
+Scientists found an Italian deer with a single horn on its forehead.
+They believe this deer has a rare genetic mutation.
+This causes some to WONDER.
+Maybe unicorn myths came from an animal with a similar mutation thousands of years ago!